Political positions of Noam Chomsky: East Timor

+Bosnian War and the Srebrenica massacre

+Chomsky has been criticized for not calling the Bosnian War's Srebrenica massacre a "genocide".
+While he did not deny the fact of the massacre, which he called "a horror story and major crime", he felt that it did not meet the definition of genocide.
+Critics have accused Chomsky of denying the Bosnian genocide.

-Views on Israel and Palestine
+Israel and Palestine

 Chomsky "grew up ... in the Jewish-Zionist cultural tradition" (Peck, p.
 11).
 His father was one of the foremost scholars of the Hebrew language and taught at a religious school.
 Chomsky has also had a long fascination with and involvement in Zionist politics.
 As he described:

 I was deeply interested in ...
 Zionist affairs and activities – or what was then called 'Zionist,' though the same ideas and concerns are now called 'anti-Zionist.'
 I was interested in socialist, binationalist options for Palestine, and in the kibbutzim and the whole cooperative labor system that had developed in the Jewish settlement there (the Yishuv) ...
 The vague ideas I had at the time [1947] were to go to Palestine, perhaps to a kibbutz, to try to become involved in efforts at Arab-Jewish cooperation within a socialist framework, opposed to the deeply antidemocratic concept of a Jewish state (a position that was considered well within the mainstream of Zionism).

 He is highly critical of the policies of Israel towards the Palestinians and its Arab neighbors.
 His book The Fateful Triangle is considered one of the premier texts on the Israeli-Palestinian conflict among those who oppose Israel's policies in regard to the Palestinians as well as American support for the state of Israel.
 He has also accused Israel of "guiding state terrorism" for selling weapons to apartheid South Africa and Latin American countries that he characterizes as U.S. puppet states, e.g. Guatemala in the 1980s, as well as U.S.-backed paramilitaries (or, according to Chomsky, terrorists) such as the Nicaraguan Contras.
 (What Uncle Sam Really Wants, Chapter 2.4) Chomsky characterizes Israel as a "mercenary state", "an Israeli Sparta", and a militarized dependency within a U.S. system of hegemony.
 He has also fiercely criticized sectors of the American Jewish community for their role in obtaining U.S. support, stating that "they should more properly be called 'supporters of the moral degeneration and ultimate destruction of Israel'" (Fateful Triangle, p.
 4).
 He says of the Anti-Defamation League (ADL):